-- South Acton is the only ward in Ealing where male life expectancy is significantly lower than the national average - The SMR for South Acton under-75s is 122.7 - There are significantly higher levels of hospital admission for stroke in South Acton - There are significantly higher levels of COPD admissions in Acton Central
+- South Acton is the only ward in Ealing where male life expectancy is significantly lower than the national average - The SMR for South Acton under-75s is 122.7 - Significantly higher levels of hospital admission for stroke in South Acton - Significantly higher levels of COPD admissions in Acton Central

 Consideration should be given to incentives for further uptake from current providers and extending provision through community pharmacies.
-Implementation of the recently introduced Advanced Services - hypertension case-finding service and stop smoking Advanced Service - should be considered, as stroke and COPD have been identified above.
+Implementation of the recently introduced Advanced Services - hypertension case-finding service and Stop Smoking Advanced Service - should be considered, as stroke and COPD have been identified above.